kai-ten/last-stop/README.md

 <br />

 __The best part?
-This is capable of running entirely on your own network!__
+This is intended to run entirely on your own network!__

 <br />